2024 Associate Professor, U Alberta

 2018 Assistant Professor, U Alberta

-2014 Marie Curie Postdoctoral Fellow, Masaryk U
+2014 Marie Curie Postdoctoral Fellow, Masaryk U, Czech Republic

-2011 Humboldt Postdoctoral Fellow, U Montana
+2011 Humboldt Postdoctoral Fellow, U Montana, U.S.A.

-2011 PhD, U Halle-Wittenberg
+2011 PhD, U Halle-Wittenberg, Germany

-2006 Diploma (MSc), U Göttingen
+2006 Diploma (MSc), U Göttingen, Germany

 I completed my undergraduate studies in Ecosystem Engineering at the Ikiam